RubixML/ML/README.md

 ---
 ### Estimator Interfaces

-### Online
+### Elastic

-Certain [Estimators](#estimators) that implement the *Online* interface can be trained in batches.
+Certain [Estimators](#estimators) that implement the *Elastic* interface can be trained in batches.
 Estimators of this type are great for when you either have a continuous stream of data or a dataset that is too large to fit into memory.
 Partial training allows the model to grow as new data is acquired.

-You can partially train an Online Estimator with:
+You can partially train an Elastic Estimator with:
 ```php
 public partial(Dataset $dataset) : void
 ```